Skip to main content

 • “Show me the SQL for this custom conversion”

 Create a conversion.
 Choose type based on data source: online_purchase for tracked website purchases, online_event for tracked website events like sign-ups or form fills (requires matching_conditions), sql for conversions from custom SQL joining external data like CRM (requires custom_sql).
-Before setting matching conditions, use query_dimension_values with custom_field to discover available values.Parameters:
+Before setting matching conditions, use list_filter_options and query_filter_option_values (with tool: "create_conversion") to discover available fields and values.Parameters:

 NameTypeRequiredDescription